Jenna Finley, Biology & Life Sciences editor

 What is nosema disease?

 Nosema are spore-forming unicellular fungal parasites.
 They affect the gut of honeybees, germinating there and absorbing nutrients that the bees ingest.
-It damages the honeybee’s digestive cells and makes them more susceptible to other diseases.
-It often leads to dysentery, and limits a honeybee’s ability to perform tasks requiring a lot of energy, such as flying to discover flowers.
+They damage the honeybee’s digestive cells and makes them more susceptible to other diseases.
+Nosema often leads to dysentery, and limits a honeybee’s ability to perform tasks requiring a lot of energy, such as flying to discover flowers.
 The digestion difficulties caused by the infection can last for the rest of the bee’s life (even if the nosema is no longer present).

 Nosema restricts the honeybees’ ability to produce royal jelly, which is the food bee larvae require to grow, and curtails their ability to help raise the larvae.
 If a queen becomes infected, she will stop laying eggs.
 The disease shortens infected bees’ lifespan (which is usually eight weeks for drones, six weeks to five months for workers, and two to five years for the queen), and total hive loss can result if most of the bees in a community become infected.